Matejz90/ESP32-with-SN65HVD230-AUDI-A6-C7-Engine_RPM/readme.md

 </p>

 ## How to start:
-Fist start **esp32can_basic** so you can read some data with what can you begin.
+Fist start **esp32can_basic** so you can read some data with what you can begin.
-I recommend that you delete lines from // Send CAN Message, because in my case intterupt data reading.
+I recommend that you delete lines from // Send CAN Message, because in my case was intteruping data reading.

 Then build project and send to ESP32.
 Fire up serial monitor and wait some seconds.
 Then copy data to excel or notepad++ and find messages with most entrys.

 When you have sorted this, then try to figure whitch entry is for RPM.
 You can start searching with string **"0x0C"**.
 For VAG group you need bit 2 and bit 3 (if you count from 0).

 You can calculate this hex with google and formule **0.25 * (256 * B + A)** //if B = bit 3 and A = bit 2

 Mine was for idling car:
 ```11:18:38.612 -> New standard frame from 0x00000105, DLC 8, Data 0xC2 0x0A 0xEC 0x0C 0x83 0x53 0x00 0xFC ```
 This adress throw **0.25 * (256 * 0x0C + 0xEC)** = 827 RPM
 <p align="center">
   <img src="https://github.com/Matejz90/ESP32-with-SN65HVD230-AUDI-A6-C7-Engine_RPM/blob/master/can_bus.png" width="480" height"640" title="hover text">
 </p>